SMAPPNYU/smapputil/README.md

 ]
 ```

+*output* a json file that writes to disk with the resulting user id objects in JSON format, fields on output are:

+`id` - the twitter id from the list of ids

+`smapp_original_user_id` - the id sent to twitter to get this id

+note:

+a field `smapp_original_user_id` gets added to the user object that tells us what the original user used to query for that friend was.

 #[query_tweet_distribution](https://github.com/SMAPPNYU/smapputil/blob/master/py/query_twitter/query_tweet_distribution.py)

 checks a dumped file with a tweet json object on each line to and returns a count file the count file tells us how many tweets there are for each user id in the tweet file. (if all 0 or all the same the query should probably be investigated, logs checked, rerun)